swlaschin/fsharpforfunandprofit.com/_posts/2012-05-08-defining-functions.md

 ## Parameter-less functions ##

-Sometimes we may want functions that don’t take any parameters at all.
-For example, we may want a “hello world” function that we can call repeatedly.
+Sometimes we may want functions that don't take any parameters at all.
+For example, we may want a "hello world" function that we can call repeatedly.
 As we saw in a previous section, the naive definition will not work.

 {% highlight fsharp %}
 let sayHello = printfn "Hello World!"     // not what we want